ashishgupta1350/Burgler_Alarm_Using_Arduino_Face_Detection_Machine_Learning/README.md

 2) Then Run the python code, remember to install all dependencies first. pyautogui, opencv and numpy(auto installed with opencv so no worry)

 3) The python code will open up a new window showing your face.
-It works on a harcascade classifier that was trained by team of openCV.
-It is very light weight, so I used it, otherwise you can always use Cocoa Dataset with Spyder.
+It works on a harcascade classifier that was trained by the team of openCV developers.
+It is very light weight, so I used it, otherwise you can always use Cocoa Dataset with Spyder and copy the code there.
 (refer https://github.com/tensorflow/models/tree/master/research/object_detection)

-4) Now select the COM5 window.
-As soon as it detects a Face, the alarm will go off in a continuoum.
-Then you have to manually reset alarm from the UNO board itself...
+4) Now select the COM5 window that was opened earlier.
+As soon as python detects a face( you don't need to pull the camera window out , but selecting COM5 window is a must~!), the alarm will go off in a spiral.
+Then you have to manually reset alarm from the UNO board itself, which is general layout of every alarm...

 NOTE: This works great because, it doesnot work like a motion detector.
 In motion detector a rat or a bug can put off the alarm, here it is not the case.
 Better the Dataset better the result.